abtarun/HCP_datalad/README.md

 ## Data format

-A detailed description of the dataset and its subdatasets are available in this folder.
+A detailed description of the dataset and its subdatasets are available on [HCP_data_description.md](https://github.com/abtarun/HCP_datalad/blob/main/HCP_data_description.md)

 ## Preprocessing